-The mission of the School of Social Work is partially met through the undergraduate program that leads to a bachelor of social work degree.
+The mission of the school is partially met through the undergraduate program that leads to a Bachelor of Social Work degree.
 The aim of this program is to graduate generalist social workers who will be able to practice competently in rural and urban areas.